 Our culture is best described as open, friendly, and fast-paced.

-Our core purpose, or the reason FrogSlayer exists is to create life changing opportunities through technology.
+Our core purpose, or the reason Frogslayer exists is to create life-changing opportunities for those we serve.
 Some examples of this include:

 Our core values permeate our very way of thinking and doing things on a daily basis.
 They include: